missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Cases are Heard by Small Claims in Missouri?

-The small claims court hears in Missouri are usually cases whose monetary value can be ascertained, which must not be more than $5,000.
-The small claims court settles petty disputes, bad debts, minor issues, etc. Some of the following are cases that may be heard in the small claims court; they are
+The small claims court in Missouri usually hears cases whose monetary value can be ascertained, which must not be more than $5,000.
+The small claims court typically settles petty disputes, bad debts, minor issues, etc. Some of the following are cases that may be heard in the small claims court; they are

 • Bad debts of an amount not more than $5,000